woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 ## Figure Convention:
 Figures are generally given the naming/numbering scheme **Figure_(truth level).(sub-figure)(figure)**.
-The Truth level starts from 1 and goes to 4, with the former being truth tops and the latter jets.
+The Truth level starts from 0 and goes to 4, with the former being event information and the latter jets.

 ## Studies:
 ### **ZPrimeMatrix**: